ROLE:

 Ideation & sketches

-Focused on Mastercard only (leaner initiative).
+Focused on Mastercard only approvals vs initially scoped approvals for both mastercard and direct deposit (leaner initiative).
 Explored conversational entry points, summary cards, and flows for approve all vs. individual review.
-Grounded all explorations in the PRD.

 Wireframes + Vibe inspirational low-Fi Prototypes

 Generated a PRD in ChatGPT -> to pass through Figma Make, Lovable.dev and v0.
-This helped visualize chat states, and approval / drill down paths to better to iterate and make more informed wireframes.
+This helped visualize chat states, and approval / drill down paths to better to iterate and make more informed wireframes and further prototypes.

 Iterations & trade-offs

-• Introduced Approve all, Review individually, Do it later as the final action set
+• Introduced Approve all, Review individually, Do it later, and Ask a question as the final action set

 • Balanced speed with safety rails by surfacing flagged exceptions and logging Q&A requests for future design buttons